greatconfuseddude/cardcopier/README.md

 # copycat

-simple python SD card backup utility utilizing multithreading for improved performance
+simple python+bash SD card to backup drive utility utilizing multithreading for improved performance

 appends date, raw label, and various characteristics to all copied photos and files